jspc/synthdown/README.md

 * `envelope[A:0, D:2, S:0, R:2]` - the module its self (`envelope`) and whichever knobs and twiddler values apply
 * `(out)` - the output jack

-There is one special case; the first module in a patch.
-This will error if an input jack is set, since setting an input to the first module is an absurdity.
+There are two special cases; the first module in a patch, and the last module in a patch.
+The first must not have an input, and the last must not have an output since this would be an absurdity.

 Finally, a patch ends with a semicolon; this allows us to add many patches to a single input file, should we want to.